Brownian Loops and Conformal Fields: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to thank the organizers of the program ``Disordered systems, random spatial processes and some applications'' (IHP, Paris, 5 January -- 3 April, 2015) for the invitation to participate and to give a series of lectures, which resulted in these notes.
-Part of the content of these notes derives from work conducted with Alberto Gandolfi and Matthew Kleban, and part of it profited from discussions and previous work with Erik Broman; I wish to thank all of them for the enjoyable collaboration.
-Several discussions with Tim van de Brug and Marcin Lis helped improve the presentation of the material.
-My gratitude also goes to Claire Berenger and all the IHP staff for their friendly efficiency.
-The work of the author is supported in part by the Netherlands Organization for Scientific Research (NWO) through grant Vidi 639.032.916.
+It is a pleasure to thank the organizers of the program ``Disordered systems, random spatial processes and some applications'' (IHP, Paris, 5 January -- 3 April, 2015) for their invitation to give a series of lectures, which resulted in these notes.
+Part of the content of these notes derives from work conducted with Alberto Gandolfi and Matthew Kleban, and part of it profited from discussions and previous work with Erik Broman; I wish to thank all of them for the enjoyable collaborations.
+Several discussions with Tim van de Brug and Marcin Lis helped to improve the presentation of the material.
+My gratitude also goes to Claire Berenger and all the IHP staff for their friendly efficiency, and to an anonymous referee for a useful suggestion.
+The work of the author was supported in part by the Netherlands Organization for Scientific Research (NWO) through grant Vidi 639.032.916.